 Consequently, while the built-in help information in Windows XP is better than in previous versions (which isn't saying much), most XP users may frequently end up looking for help elsewhere, just as much as with those previous versions.
-In this article, we will examine some of the best resources on the Internet for getting help in using XP.
+In this article, I will examine some of the best resources on the Internet for getting help in using XP.

 The Horse's Mouth

 If you find the Windows XP built-in help to be rather unhelpful, and yet you still would prefer getting answers from the maker of the operating system, then you can explore the online information on Microsoft's website.
 Be warned, however, that Microsoft's online support (which is free) can be difficult to fathom, and might even tempt you to resort to their phone support (which isn't free, at $35 per post-installation incident).